 return hmac.compare_digest(computed_signature, received_signature)

-) when limits are exceeded.When your server processes a webhook request, it’s important to respond with the correct HTTP status code to inform the sender of the outcome.
-This helps the webhook provider determine whether to retry the request or mark it as successful.
+429 Too Many Requests) when the limit is exceeded.When your server processes a webhook request, it’s important to respond with the correct HTTP status code.
+This helps the webhook provider understand whether the request was successful or if it needs to retry.

 Webhook endpoints are often exposed to the internet, making them a potential target for attackers.
-To minimize risks, follow these security measures:
+To minimize risk, follow these security measures:

 Most webhook providers implement retry mechanisms to ensure reliable delivery.
-If your server is temporarily unavailable or returns a non-2xx status code, the provider may retry the request multiple times.
-To handle retries effectively:
+If your server fails to respond or returns a non-2xx status code, the provider will retry the request after a delay.
+While this is helpful, it can also lead to duplicate processing if not handled correctly.

-Webhook providers may update their APIs, security practices, or IP ranges over time.
-Stay informed about these changes to ensure your integration remains functional and secure.
+Webhook providers occasionally update their APIs, security practices, or IP ranges.
+Stay informed about these changes to avoid disruptions and maintain compatibility.

 Webhooks are a powerful tool for building real-time integrations, but they require careful management to ensure security and reliability.
-By following these best practices—such as using HTTPS, validating requests, implementing rate limiting, and securing your endpoints—you can protect your application from potential threats and ensure smooth operation.
+By following these best practices—such as using HTTPS, validating requests, implementing rate limiting, and monitoring activity—you can protect your application from potential threats and ensure smooth operation.

-Have questions or tips about webhook management?
+Have questions or additional tips for managing webhooks?
 Share them in the comments below!